 Ways To Fight The Flu

-When cold and flu season hits, you may be tempted to come see us at Buckhead Urgent Care and Atlanta Primary care.
+When cold and flu season hits, you may be tempted to come to see us at Buckhead Urgent Care and Atlanta Primary Care.
 Understanding your symptoms and when to seek care can help you determine the best path to wellness.

-Fever, chills, body ache, congestion, and nausea are all classic flu symptoms.
+Fever, chills, body aches, congestion, and nausea are all classic flu symptoms.
 During cold and flu season, the doctor’s office may not be the best place to visit.
-Doctors agree that these patients are better off at home, resting, hydrating and helping to minimize the spreading of germs.
+Doctors agree that these patients are better off at home, resting, hydrating, and helping to minimize the spreading of germs.

 Still not sure what to do or where to go when flu symptoms strike?
 Here are three doctor-approved resources when fighting the flu:

 Buckhead Urgent Care & Atlanta Primary Care helps patients with illnesses or injuries that aren’t life-threatening but can’t wait until the next day.
 We are staffed with nurses and doctors who can prescribe medication and complete tests to help you on your path to recovery, right now – not tomorrow.
 We offer longer hours than your Primary Care Provider.

 Flu symptoms an Urgent Care Center can help with include:

 - Normal flu symptoms (if your doctor’s office is closed or the doctor cannot see you for a few days)